ProprioCS/Provia.Documents/Service Tickets.md

 **Placeholder**: a checkbox, not defaulted.

-One of our Pilot dealers who have been using my old Connect product have “fancy notes”.
+One of our Pilot dealers who have been using my old Connect product have "fancy notes".
 These allow HTML rich text, and for the pasting of image snips, or the drag/drop of image files into the note body.

 This is very popular with that dealer (Catalyst), and so I previously incorporated it into the Work Order and Work Order Event notes.
 In real life, it generally does not contain a picture of my dog, but instead a variety of things that the dealer finds useful when communicating from the Order Team to Operations (which of course is what a Work Order is all about.)
 Often there are cnips of floor plans, for example, showing exactly where and how product should be placed.